 Patches are typically delivered to LoL at 5 AM AEDT/ST on Wednesday, every two weeks.
-They are often a few hundred megabytes in size, although can sometimes be larger depending on how much content is being shipped in any given patch cycle.
+They are usually between 65 to 125 megabytes in size, although can sometimes be larger depending on how much content is being shipped in any given patch cycle.

 Things that typically create issues patching LoL in high school include: